paperhive/mongoose-authorize/README.md

  * `callback(err, permissions)` where permissions is an array of permissions, each having the properties
     * `userIds`: the provided team is resolved to userIds via [teamPlugin.getUserIds](#teamplugingetuseridscallback)
     * `action`: the string as provided in the permission
-    * `target`: the string as provided in the permission
+    * `ressource`: the string as provided in the permission

 ##### Example
 ```javascript